 Faculty and Staff

-Your faculty leader will be Professor Kathie Carpenter from the UO Department of International Studies.
-Professor Carpenter will teach Advancing Your Academic Success and prepare you for the transition from high school to college with effective, research-based study methods.
+Your faculty leader will be College of Education Assistant Professor and Associate Vice Provost for Student Success, Doneka Scott.
+Professor Scott will teach Advancing your Academic Success and prepare you for the transition from high school to college with effective, research-based study methods.

 You will join a community of residents from many different ethnic and cultural backgrounds, as part of life in one of the University of London residence halls.
 The hall is located in central London, close to the GEO Centre, the British Museum and the London Tube.